Chay16/TrackingVideo/README.md

 Need to install libraries with : pip install -t requirements.txt

-Create a folder named "YOLO weights" at the same level as "TrackingVideo YOLO" folder

 Need to download the weights of the YOLO model with : wget https://pjreddie.com/media/files/yolov3.weights_

-Put the weights file into the "YOLO weights" folder
+Put the weights file into the "darkpy" folder